 Specifically, research, including that by the National Institute of Justice, maintains that long sentences do not serve to deter people from committing further crimes, and, in fact, contribute, instead, to overcrowded prisons and cost taxpayers money.

 Senate Bills 1392-1393

-If enacted, the two bills, currently in the Appropriations Committee, would eliminate a one year sentence enhancement for defendants with prior jail or prison terms, as well as allowing a judge to ignore a defendant’s prior felony conviction for purposes of imposing additional sentence terms for serious felonies.
+If enacted, the two bills, currently in the Appropriations Committee, would eliminate a one-year sentence enhancement for defendants with prior jail or prison terms, as well as allow a judge to ignore a defendant’s prior felony conviction for purposes of imposing additional sentence terms for serious felonies.
 According to the California Department of Corrections and Rehabilitation, these two enhancements affect 16,177 and 19,677 sentences, respectively, through Dec.
 1, 2017.

 It is to be noted, regarding the last aspect stated above, it is not as if the prior felony conviction will have no effect.
 Rather, it will be up to the judge’s discretion whether to include it when he/she is considering sentence enhancements.
 In this case, having an experienced criminal defense attorney on the side of a defendant is critical to convincing the judge to disregard the defendant’s prior criminal history.

 If you have been charged with a crime, and have a previous criminal history, seek representation by an experienced criminal defense attorney as soon as possible.
 The attorneys at Manshoory Law Group have a breadth of knowledge regarding criminal law in California and will know what arguments and evidence will put you in the best possible situation.
 Attorneys are available 24/7 to take your calls.
 Contact our Los Angeles office today for an initial consultation.